Introduction

 We're missing power systems and radios, but I think there's plenty here to get the fundamentals working and add those later.
 The systems can operate on the bench with "shore power" and a data umbilical.
 Later on, both of those can be replaced with battery and radio modules that are drop-in replacements.
 By making this assumption, we pretty much guarantee that we'll understand the power requirements and communication protocols with a high degree of confidence.
 Then later, we part out those systems accordingly.
 Since we're not constrained by power or comms in terms of the design, this is totally acceptable.

-System Architecture
+System Sketch

-In the introduction I mentioned that Rust allows us to theoretically write everything in Rust.
+In the Introduction I mentioned that Rust allows us to theoretically write everything in Rust.
 This is a sketch of how I think the system will look in practice.

 sketch